Frequently Asked Questions

 All skiers must feel confident making solid parallel turns, of varying rhythm and size, on steep blue or black angled terrain at an active pace.
 Being able to manage this terrain in deep snow or crud (depending on conditions) is of particular importance.

 Critical skills are being able to hold a strong edge for high traverses and the ability to read terrain effectively so you can avoid the pitfalls of flat benches, miniature gullies and deep pow that will often stop snowboarders in their tracks.
 Literally.

 Much of Hakuba’s best and most protected terrain is among the trees in areas with naturally occurring hazards, so you need to be able to navigate these and make turns where the terrain dictates.
 Many runs end with trails that are winding, narrow and bumpy ‘luge’ like exits where speed control is a requirement.
 With the assistance of your guide you can expect to cross partially open creek beds, flat cat roads and benches on which we may need to hike/walk across.

 Intro to Off-Piste Tours:

 This introductory program provides the first time off-piste skier/rider with coaching on how to translate the above mentioned skills into powder and variable off-piste terrain.
 Depending on the amount of fresh snow, you will need to make sure you have an appropriate fat powder ski or board to get the most out of your day.

 In these programs it is assumed that skiers/riders already have experience in powder, at least in off-piste terrain.
 You don’t necessarily need to have the best style but you need to be capable of making your way down the mountain at a reasonable pace relative to your group.

-For guests who have NEVER been backcountry touring, you will join the Usagi tour on your first day so you can receive instruction on how to climb and using the safety equipment.
+For guests who have never been backcountry touring, you can join the Usagi tour on your first day so you can receive instruction on how to climb and using the safety equipment.